On the Cut Locus of Submanifolds of a Finsler Manifold: Main Results

 \section{Main Results}

-We start from an important characterization of the cut locus in terms of focal locus.
-A result of Basu and Prasad \cite{BaPr21} may be generalized to prove that the separating set is dense in the cut locus (\autoref{thm:separatingSetDense}).
-We will also see that the complement of the cut locus and submanifold strongly deforms to the submanifold and the cut locus, respectively.
-We will prove the existence of $N$-geodesic loop which is a generalization of the result of \cite{Innami2012}.
+We start with an important characterization of the cut locus in terms of the focal locus (\autoref{thm:cutPointClassification}).
+A result of Basu and Prasad \cite{BaPr21} is then generalized to prove that the cut locus is the closure of the separating set, and hence it is closed (\autoref{thm:separatingSetDense}).
+Next, we will see that the complement of the cut locus of a submanifold strongly deforms onto the submanifold, and dually, the complement of a submanifold deforms onto its cut locus (\autoref{thm:deformation}).
+Lastly, we prove the existence of $N$-geodesic loops (\autoref{thm:NGeodesicLoop}) which is a generalization of the results of \cite{Innami2012,Xu2015}.
+Note that in the light of \autoref{rmk:distanceNotAchieved}, henceforth for most of the results we require condition (\hyperref[eq:hypothesisH]{H}) to hold true.